Company staff handling commercial waste bins Commercial Waste Gunnersbury — Health & Safety Policy

 Vehicle safety and site operations receive particular attention.
 Fleet maintenance schedules, pre-shift checks and defect reporting systems reduce mechanical risk.
 Drivers follow safe loading procedures for skips and compactors, and luggage/securement protocols for mixed loads to prevent shifting during transit.
 Routes in our rubbish collection Gunnersbury zone are planned to reduce exposure to high-risk manoeuvres and congested locations, while remaining responsive to clients' needs across the service area.

+A close-up view of a green plastic recycling bin filled with empty glass bottles of various shapes and sizes, predominantly green and clear, with some bottles leaning against each other and others standing upright.
+The bottles have different textures, with some smooth and others featuring ridges or embossed markings, and they appear clean but unused, with no labels or caps visible.
+The background is plain and neutral, emphasizing the bottles within the bin, which is situated outdoors, possibly on a driveway or pavement.
+The scene suggests a collection of recyclable glass for waste collection services, with the environment maintaining a tidy and orderly appearance, indicative of a typical rubbish removal process in the local area, such as Gunnersbury or nearby in west London.
 Emergency preparedness and incident response are integral.
 The company maintains spill kits, trained first-aiders and an established procedure for releasing information to emergency services where required.
 Incidents, near misses and environmental releases are logged and investigated; corrective actions are tracked to completion.
 We emphasise quick containment and appropriate notification for spills or hazardous material incidents to limit harm to workers and the public.

 Our commitment is to a proactive safety culture: everyone engaged in rubbish disposal service area operations is encouraged to speak up about safety concerns and contribute to safer ways of working.
 This policy is an active document; it is communicated to all personnel and is accessible for partners and contractors who support our commercial waste services.
 Safe operations are a shared responsibility and a condition of employment and engagement.